From Vulnerable to Resilient: Examining Parent and Teen Perceptions on How to Respond to Unwanted Cybergrooming Advances: Results

 \subsection{Descriptive Statistics of the Participants}

 \edit{We recruited 74 participants in total: 51 parents and 23 teens.
 They represent diverse backgrounds in terms of age, gender, sexual orientation, race, and daily social media use.
 Additionally, parent participants reported their highest level of education, household income, and marital status.
-See Table~\ref{tab:demographics} for details.} \revision{Drawing from pre-validated survey questions from the Youth Internet Safety Survey (YISS)~\cite{al-salehi_jammer_2021}, Figure \ref{priorExperience} provides an overview of parents’ perceptions and teens’ self-reports regarding prior exposure to unwanted sexual solicitations on social media.} This figure demonstrates whether \revision{teens (self-reported or reported by their parents) had previously encountered such solicitations and how frequently these experiences occurred.} Across all three types of solicitations, teens consistently reported higher levels of prior exposure than parents.
+See Table~\ref{tab:demographics} for details.} \revision{Drawing from pre-validated survey questions from the Youth Internet Safety Survey (YISS)~\cite{al-salehi_jammer_2021}, Figure \ref{priorExperience} provides an overview of parents’ perceptions and teens’ self-reports regarding prior exposure to unwanted sexual solicitations on social media.} This figure demonstrates that \revision{more than half of the teens (based on self-reported values) had previously encountered such solicitations.} Across all three types of solicitations, teens consistently reported higher levels of prior exposure than parents.
 Most teens who had encountered such solicitations reported that these experiences occurred once to a few times per year, with a notable number reporting more frequent exposure.
 In contrast, parents' reports were more concentrated in the ``not at all'' or ``I don't know'' categories, indicating that parents may underestimate the frequency with which their teens experience such solicitations.

 \edit{In addition, participants' reflections on the realism of the scenarios showed strong agreement across both groups.
 Among parents, 96\% (N = 49) reported that the scenarios felt realistic, and only 4\% (N = 2) disagreed.
 Among teens, 96\% (N = 22) thought the scenarios were realistic while 4\% (N = 1) did not.
 Here, ``N'' refers to the number of participants.
 By diving into participants' explanations, about 69\% (N = 35) of parents believed that such interactions genuinely occur in real life, with one parent emphasizing that real situations could be \textit{``even worse''} (P23).
 Another group of parents (27\%, N = 14) reported that they or their teens had encountered such situations in their real lives.
 Similarly, among teens, 57\% (N = 13) stated that they had directly experienced unwanted online sexual solicitations, and an additional 39\% (N = 9) stated that they believed such scenarios happen to teens even if they had not personally encountered them.}